 Bakersfield College, Bakersfield, CA

-Jazz Ensemble, Applied Trumpet, Ear Training and Sight Singing, Music Appreciation, Appreciation of Jazz, History of American Popular Music
+Jazz Ensemble, Applied Trumpet, Ear Training and Sight Singing, Music Appreciation, Appreciation of Jazz, History of American Popular Music, History of Rock and Roll, Intro to Music Technology

 California State University, Bakersfield, Bakersfield, CA